bitfaster/BitFaster.Caching/README.md

 ### Why not use MemoryCache?

-MemoryCache is perfectly servicable, but it has some limitations:
+MemoryCache is perfectly serviceable, but it has some limitations:

 - Makes heap allocations when the native object key is not type string.
 - Is not 'scan' resistant, fetching all keys will load everything into memory.